Abbasid conquest of Tabaristan: Daylamite Uprisings (760-761)

 The inhabitants of Daylam launched their movement in 143 AH (760 CE) against Abbasid rule.
 This movement was characterized not merely as political resistance, but as having strong religious motivations aimed at opposing Islamic authority in the region.
 The conflict thus developed into a struggle between Muslims, regardless of their stance toward Abbasid governance, and their non-Muslim opponents.
-According to certain accounts, when the Daylamites declared their rebellion, they inflicted severe casualties upon Muslim forces, prompting al-Mansur to declare Jihad upon receiving news of the situation.
+According to certain accounts, when the Daylamites declared their rebellion, they inflicted severe casualties upon Muslim forces, prompting al-Mansur to declare war upon receiving news of the situation.

 al-Mansur responded by dispatching Habib ibn Abdullah to Basra, which was then governed by Ismail ibn Ali, with orders to compile a census of all individuals possessing ten thousand dirhams or more and to require those meeting this criterion to personally participate in the Jihad against Daylam.
 Similar instructions were sent to Kufa, while letters were written to the inhabitants of Wasit, Mosul, and al–Jazira encouraging them to join the military campaign.
 The population responded favorably to this call, traveling to the caliphal capital where al-Mansur assembled a substantial military force.
 He appointed his nephew Muhammad ibn Abi al-Abbas as commander and dispatched the expedition in 144 AH (761 CE) to campaign against Daylam.
 The forces succeeded in suppressing the movement, and despite the campaign's success and the spoils and captives obtained by the Muslims during the warfare, the military victory did not achieve the desired objective of fully subjugating the region under the Abbasid rule.